-Section 78907 of the California Education Code prohibits the use of any electronic listening or recording device without prior consent of the instructor.
-Any student violating this section is subject to disciplinary action.
-Any non-student who willfully violates this section is guilty of a misdemeanor.
+Section 78907 of the California Education Code prohibits the use by any person, including a student, of any electronic listening or recording device in any classroom without the prior consent of the instructor is prohibited, except as necessary to provide reasonable auxiliary aids and academic adjustments to disabled students.
+Any person, other than a student, who willfully violates this section shall be guilty of a misdemeanor.